Board Chairman and Co-Founder

-John holds an MPhil from the University of Oxford.
-He has lectured philosophy at the university and secondary levels for over ten years, both in the United Kingdom and in the United States, at Magdaglene College School (Oxford), Georgetown University, and Loyola Marymount University.
+A graduate of the University of Oxford, John has lectured philosophy at the university and secondary levels for over ten years, both in the United Kingdom and in the United States at places such as Georgetown University, Loyola Marymount University and at Magdaglene College School (Oxford).
 While at Oxford, John served as the Waynflete Academic in Philosophy at Magdalen College School, one of the top-performing schools in the United Kingdom and C.S.
 Lewis’ university home for many years.

 Business Operations Advisor